-Holland America takes a great deal of pride in its reputation as a line for food lovers, and that even extends to the buffet.
-Sure, it’s still a buffet, but it’s a buffet done right.
-There are about a half-dozen stations that mirror each other on either side, and it’s a mix of grab-and-go selections and dishes that are served to you by a crew member.
+Holland America takes great pride in its reputation as a line for food lovers, and that even extends to the buffet.
+Sure, it’s still a buffet, but it’s done right.
+About a half-dozen stations mirror each other on either side, and it’s a mix of grab-and-go selections and dishes served to you by a crew member.

 I wound up going with a turkey and fresh greens salad.
-While eating, I remembered that by the pool they have a New York Pizza outlet that features — as the name implies — made-to-order pizzas and salads.
+While eating, I remembered that by the pool, they had a New York Pizza outlet that featured — as the name implies — made-to-order pizzas and salads.
 I wound up placing an order for a pepperoni and pineapple (no judgment!) pizza and ate sitting by the pool.

 After that, it was time to walk some of those calories off, and what better way to do that than by exploring the ship to take photos and shoot some video?